flyingmothman/bionlp/README.md

-This repo will **very soon** contain all the code used in the paper "Comparing and combining some popular NER approaches on Biomedical task".
+This repo will **very soon** contain all the code -- I am working on this actively -- used in the paper "Comparing and combining some popular NER approaches on Biomedical task".

 The code for all models is in `./models`.